CharlyMech/IEDIB_CEIA_2024-25/BigData Aplicado/Bloque 6/Actividades/6.1/section2/task.md

 CREATE DATABASE task6;
 USE task6;

-CREATE TABLE bluesky (
+-- This is not executed since the sink is set up to create it automatically -- If required, this should be the data structure CREATE TABLE ai (
-	uri VARCHAR(255) NOT NULL,
+	uri VARCHAR(255),
-    cid VARCHAR(255) NOT NULL,
+    cid VARCHAR(255),
-    text TEXT NOT NULL,
+    text VARCHAR(255),
-    createdAt DATETIME NOT NULL,
+    createdAt DATETIME,
-    handle VARCHAR(255) NOT NULL,
+    handle VARCHAR(255),
     displayName VARCHAR(255) DEFAULT NULL,
     avatar VARCHAR(500) DEFAULT NULL
 );